Valkimani/Precise-Weather-Forecast/README.md

 # Precise-Weather-Forecast

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This challenge required retrieving data from another application's API and using it to create a weather dashboard app that will run in the browser and feature dynamically updated HTML and CSS.
+The Third-party APIs used was OpenWeather.
+This provided access to the data and functionality by making requests with specific parameters to a URL.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.

 ## User Story

 ```
 AS A traveler
-I WANT to see the weather outlook for multiple cities
+The user should be able to see the weather outlook for multiple cities
-SO THAT I can plan a trip accordingly
+SO THAT they can plan a trip accordingly
 ```

 ## Acceptance Criteria